acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

 - React Native project generates native Android and XCode projects which can be compiled from raw source code.
 - Projects can be modified directly, you can distribute this app to app stores, you can modify the React Native library code, you can add native code, etc.
 - You may need to know more about React Native than you really want to.
-- Extra functionality is added with package managers yarn add <module> or npm install <module>
+- Extra functionality is added with package managers via "yarn add <module>" or "npm install <module>"

 #### Expo
 - An expo project is created using create-react-native-app <project_name>